Panathady: Economy

 The economy is mostly agriculture based, with rubber, paddy, banana, coconut and the Areca nut being the most cultivated products.

 Education

 There is one higher secondary school, GHSS Balanthode.
 GHS Panathur and many primary schools are situated in the main Panathady village.

-Apart from these two High Schools there are other three more government schools in panathady, They are Govt LP school Kallappalli, Govt LP school Peruthadi and Govt LP school Parakkadavu.
-St. Mary's English Medium School is the another main School in Panathady panchayath.
-Panathady have only one College, St. Marys Arts and Science college, Affiliated to Kannur University.
+Apart from these two High Schools there are other three more government schools in panathady, they are Govt LP school Kallappalli, Govt LP school Peruthadi and Govt LP school Parakkadavu.
+St. Mary's English Medium School is another main school in Panathady panchayath.
+Panathady have only one college, St. Marys Arts and Science college, affiliated to Kannur University.

 Geography

 Geographically, it is a hilly region, and is part of the Western Ghats.

 Transportation

 Panathady located in kerala karanataka border.
 Nearest town is Sullia, Karnataka, which is 30 km from Panathadi.
 Kanhangad is the nearest town in kerala side and it is 36 km away from Panathady.
 People uses Private and KSRTC buses for transportation mainly.
 There is no Railway connectivity here.
 Proposed Kanhangad- Kanoyoor Railway line connect panathady.
 From Panathady Karantaka towns like sullia, Bhagamandala, Madikkeri, puttur etc. can be accessed easily.
 KSRTC and private buses connects these towns from Panathady.
 Famous tourism place Madikkeri/Coorg is 72 km away from Panathady.
 People who are traveling to Bangalore or Mysore pass through panathadi.
 For Local transportation People uses Jeep services and Auto Rikshas.
 Places like Ranipuram, Peruthadi, Parakkadavu, Kallappalli etc. are the places where there is no proper transportation medium is not available.